I earn commissions if you shop through the affiliate links on this page

 So then, what setting gives you the “correct” white balance?
 I’m not sure if there is really a “correct” answer to that question.
 At this point it is easiest to rely on memory.
 You were there, you saw it, what did it look like?
 This is more challenging than you may think it is.
 In my brain there is definitely an acceptable range that will give a realistic, attractive image.
 If you want to make attempts at calibrating your aurora photos to the 557.7 nanometer green line from atomic oxygen, then be my guest.
 I will read your article because it would be interesting and then I would keep on making my best guess for what represents what I actually saw.
 I’ll talk more about that in the processing section below.

-Noise is yuck.
 When shooting aurora, it’s nice to be able to shoot at a high ISO setting so that you can decrease exposure time.
 Although with a lot of cameras this means you get a lot of extra noise.
-When I upgraded to the Nikon D7000, the noise issue became much easier to deal with.
+When I upgraded to the Nikon D7000 from the D90, the noise issue became much easier to deal with.
 The sensor is much better than on the D90, even at high ISO settings.
+Most full-frame sensor cameras will have even lower noise levels than the APS-C or crop sensors.
 However, I still want to do my best to eliminate noise.
 The camera has “noise reduction” software, but this is limited, it doesn’t work as well as I want, and it only applies to jpeg (which is awful).

 I’m a huge advocate of open source, so I use GIMP for my editing instead of Photoshop.
 GIMP doesn’t have a built-in way to read or edit RAW (.NEF) files so for that I use UFRAW.
 Once UFRAW is linked to GIMP it’s all like a single package so there is no need to export or import, I just open the file through GIMP.